-(1) The dollar amount in this column represents the grant date fair value of the RSUs granted to our non-employee directors during the fiscal year, as computed in accordance with ASC Topic 718, not including any estimates of forfeitures.
-For a discussion of valuation assumptions, see Note 1 to our financial statements and the discussion under "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations -Critical Accounting Estimates-Stock-Based Compensation" included in our Annual Report on Form 10-K filed with the SEC on March 15, 2021.
+- (1) The dollar amount in this column represents the grant date fair value of the RSUs granted to our non-employee directors during 2022, as computed in accordance with ASC Topic 718, not including any estimates of forfeitures.
+For a discussion of valuation assumptions, see Note 1 to our consolidated financial statements and the discussion under "Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Estimates-Stock-Based Compensation" included in our Annual Report on Form 10-K filed with the SEC on March 31, 2023, as amended and filed with the SEC on May 1, 2023.
 This amount does not correspond to the actual economic value that may be received from the RSUs.
-As of December 31, 2020, our non-employee directors had the following outstanding RSUs: Mr. Adams - 9,375; Dr. Afable - 9,375; Ms. Bozilenko - 0; Mr. Edwards - 9,375; Dr. Hoffman - 9,375; Mr. Rosen - 9,375; and Mr. Wan - 9,375.

-(2) The dollar amount in this column represents the grant date fair value of the stock options granted to our non-employee directors during the fiscal year.
+As of December 31, 2022, our non-employee directors had the following outstanding RSUs: Mr. Adams 775; Dr. Afable 775; Ms. Bozilenko 1,276; Ms. Broadfoot 1,276; Mr. Edwards 0; Dr. Hoffman 775; Mr. Rosen 775; and Mr. Wan 775. - (2) The dollar amount in this column represents the grant date fair value of the stock options granted to our non-employee directors during 2022.
 This amount has been calculated in accordance with ASC 718 using the Black-Scholes option-pricing model and excluding the effect of estimated forfeitures.
-For a discussion of valuation assumptions, see Note 1 to our financial statements and the discussion under "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Estimates-Stock-Based Compensation" included in our Annual Report on Form 10-K filed with the SEC on March 15, 2021.
+For a discussion of valuation assumptions, see Notes 1 and 15 to our consolidated financial statements included in our Annual Report on Form 10-K filed with the SEC on March 31, 2023, as amended and filed with the SEC on May 1, 2023.
 This amount does not necessarily correspond to the actual economic value that may be recognized from the options.
-As of December 31, 2020, our non-employee directors had the following number of outstanding options: Mr. Adams - 127,500; Dr. Afable - 112,500; Ms. Bozilenko - 0; Mr. Edwards - 118,959; Dr. Hoffman - 125,000; Mr. Rosen - 1,501,000; and Mr. Wan - 125,000.

-(3) On June 16, 2020, the date of our 2020 annual meeting of stockholders, each of the non-employee directors was granted 7,500 RSUs and an option to purchase 15,000 shares of our common stock.
-The shares subject to these stock options and RSUs vest on the first anniversary of the date of grant.
+As of December 31, 2022, our non-employee directors had the following number of outstanding options: Mr. Adams 8,925; Dr. Afable 8,175; Ms. Bozilenko 4,050; Ms. Broadfoot 3,050; Mr. Edwards 0; Dr. Hoffman 8,175; Mr. Rosen 76,973; and Mr. Wan 8,175. - (3) On July 15, 2022, the date of our 2022 annual meeting of stockholders, each of the non-employee directors was granted 775 RSUs and an option to purchase 1,550 shares of our common stock with an exercise price of \$4.62 per share.
+The shares subject to these stock options and RSUs vested on the first anniversary of the date of grant.

-Non-Employee Director Compensation Changes for 2021
+Non-Employee Director Compensation Changes for 2023

-In February 2021, the Board approved the recommendations of the Compensation Committee to align our non-employee director equity compensation closer to the 50th percentile of our peer group.
-Beginning in February 2021, upon election or appointment to our Board, a new non-employee director will be granted an initial stock option to purchase 30,000 shares of our common stock, which will vest as to 1/3rd of the shares subject to the option on the one-year anniversary of the date of grant and as to the remaining shares subject to the option on an equal monthly basis over the following two-year period, and 15,000 RSUs, which will vest as to 1/3rd of the RSUs on each anniversary of the date of grant over a three-year period.
-Each non-employee director who is then serving as a director or who is elected to our Board on the date of an annual meeting will be granted a stock option to purchase 20,000 shares of our common stock, which will vest in full on the one-year anniversary of the date of grant, and 10,000 RSUs, which will vest in full on the one-year anniversary of the date of grant.
+In February 2023, the Board approved the recommendations of the Compensation Committee to better align our non-employee director equity compensation closer to the 50th percentile of our peer group and in order to maximize the benefit of the 2023 equity award component to our directors to the greatest extent possible under the remaining equity share pool available under the 2020 Equity Incentive Plan.
+Beginning in February 2023, the equity grant value was split between stock options (75%) and RSUs (25%), with the number of RSUs being equal to 50% of the number of stock options.
+Beginning in February 2023, each non-employee director who is then serving as a director or who is elected to our Board on the date of an annual meeting will be granted a stock option to purchase 3,487 shares of our common stock, which will vest in full on the one-year anniversary of the date of grant, and 581 RSUs, which will vest in full on the one-year anniversary of the date of grant.